skellis46/slipbox/two women dancing.md

 - the dao of butchering a cow
 - friendship, play and the infinite game

+- what if include Gutenberg section here but deals with modes of production.
+The cat is out of the bag.
+Any gatekeepers of what is and isn't screendance, or what should or shouldn't be are too late.

+This is coming third hand

+> By contrast, the mythical core of culture is that aspect of experience that is not subject to manipulation, because it is prior to our instrumental reasoning about our environment.
+Throughout human civilization, says Kołakowski, people have participated in myth—they may call it "illumination" or "awakening" or something else—as a way of connecting with "nonempirical unconditioned reality."
+It is something we enter into with our full being, and all attempts to describe the experience in terms of desire, will, understanding, or literal meaning are ways of trying to force the mythological core into the technological core by analyzing and rationalizing myth and pressing it into a logical order.[@jacobs-2019-technopoly p.3]

+### Friendship

+In _Between Faces_,[-@ellis-2018-faces] dance artist Simon Ellis describes how we in screendance ought to take the hyper-presence of smartphones very seriously.
+He describes how smartphone cameras and screens create a dizzyingly reflexive situation in which we have: "a moving body on screen, a moving body having operated the camera (which is often simply a smartphone screen), and a moving body holding a screen/smart-phone as the video is played back and watched."[@ellis-2018-faces n.pag]

+But Ellis leaves out something crucial.
+He leaves out the part that screendance scholar Erin Brannigan calls pro-filmic events.
+These "occur in real time at the moment of filming"[@brannigan-2009-microchoreographies p.121] and are distinct from filmic elements inherent to the final screen version.
+T

+The extent to which these two young people are engaged in something pro-filmic is also doubtful.
+In theory, yes.
+But in practice, no. In practice I think they are more deeply involved in simply being friends.
+The 'filmic' aspect of their behaviour is not something I am privy to, and it is an open question as to how present it is for them.

+It's am ambivalent and paradoxical process.

+- could be something about infinite game; tech and production of screendance (regardless of output) is finite, their play is infinite.

 ### Borgmann's device paradigm and focal things

 Start with Heidegger. inevitable it has been written about so much in dance, and the ways in which technologies have influenced corporeal practices.
 In IJSD -- mention ACA's collection.

+- or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
+Something became possible.
+Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)

 then concept of enframing.